Octonions, Albert vectors and the group $\mathrm{E}_6(F)$: Octonions

-An octonion $x \in \OO$ is \textit{invertible} if and only if $\NN(x) \neq 0$, in which case $x^{-1} = \NN(x)^{-1} \ovx$.
 If there exists an isotropic octonion in $\OO$, i.e. a non-zero element $x \in \OO$ such that $\NN(x) = 0$, then we call $\OO$ a \textit{split octonion algebra}.
 One part of Theorem 1.8.1 in \cite{SprVeld} is the following result.

 \begin{theorem} Over any given field $F$ there is a unique, up to isomorphism, split composition algebra. \end{theorem}

 It turns out that any isotropic octonion in the split octonion algebra $\OO$ over $F$ left-annihilates a $4$-dimensional subspace and right-annihilates a $4$-dimensional subspace.